datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 ## Step 2: Push Your Vault to GitHub

-With your repository set up locally, it’s time to push it to GitHub.
+With your repository set up locally, it's time to push it to GitHub.

-In the GitHub Desktop app, you’ll see a dashboard with "No local changes".
+In the GitHub Desktop app, you'll see a dashboard with "No local changes".
 Click on the "Publish repository" button

 ![[Pasted image 20240708195937.png]]